-On 16 January, the first grand slam of 2017 will kick off.
+The first grand slam of 2018 has kicked off and will run from now until January 28.
 Tennis fans from all over the world can’t wait to watch the Australian Open.
-The grand slam of Asia/Pacific is always an important date on the tennis calendar and 2017 is no different.
+The grand slam of Asia/Pacific is always an important date on the tennis calendar and 2018 is no different.
 Sadly for many tennis fans around the world, not everywhere shows the tournament on TV.
 In addition, geo-restrictions mean that it is not always easy to watch the Australian Open live online.
 But don’t worry!
 With a VPN for sports, anybody can quickly and easily spoof their location overseas to unblock Australian Open live streams.

 Watch the Australian Open with VPN

 - Select a VPN service.
 (To stream the Australian Open live our recommendation is ExpressVPN, because it has fast servers all over the world (and down under) that will let you stream the tennis in HD quality.

 - Subscribe to the VPN service that you most suits you in our 5 Best VPNs for Sports list.

 - Install the VPN software on your PC, laptop, Mac, Android or iOS device.
 (ExpressVPN allows you to install the VPN software on three devices to watch the tennis on any of them).

 - Choose OpenVPN encryption protocol in the menu (this encryption will keep you most secure).